 If one or more states see a spike in cases of highly contagious COVID-19 variants, Maine will apply its test or quarantine requirement to travelers to and from that state.
 The Maine CDC will publicly announce any such states when they are identified.

-- What is Maine's policy on wearing face coverings?
+- What are Maine's policies on wearing face coverings?

-Effective May 24, Maine will align with U.S. CDC guidance and allow fully vaccinated individuals to not wear face coverings indoors.
+- Effective May 24, Maine aligned with U.S. CDC guidance to allow fully vaccinated individuals to not wear face coverings indoors.

-For more details, please consult this face coverings FAQ.
+For further details, please consult this face coverings FAQ.

 - What are Maine’s policies for international travelers coming to Maine?

 For fully vaccinated travelers to Maine:

 - Vaccinated international travelers do not need to quarantine on their arrival to Maine unless they are symptomatic.